 The point of the Mythos Machine is that once you've configured your World, it does all kinds of magic to save you prep time going forward.
 And you can always change your World, adding new things or modify existing ones.
 And from now on you won't be losing your ideas in notebooks that you forgot in your mom's attic or forgot in someone's car (both of those happened to me).

-CampaignsThink of Campaigns as Strategic Objectives for your World's Main Characters.
-Ultimately Campaigns are collections of Adventures.
+CampaignsCampaigns are collections of Adventures that are part of the same story arc.
+Campaigns establish the Strategic Objectives of your World's Main Characters.
 You create your Campaigns at a designated Place anywhere in the hierarchy of your World's Places.
 Let's say, for example, you have a World Spanning Campaign called "Save the Whole Damn World!" and it's about saving the World from the Zombie Apocalypse.
 You'd put that Campaign at the top of your World's Places Tree.
 That way the Campaign covers your entire World.
 Or let's say you have a more local Campaign idea, like "Rescue Lord Zodak from the Gorilla King's Jungle Prison".
 This Campaign might be put at the level of a local Place, like The Jungle of Tambaria.
 So where you locate the Campaign is reflective of its scope in your World.

-AdventuresEach Campaign can be thought of as a set of one or more Adventures.
-The Adventures represent tactical objectives.
-For example, for the "Rescue Lord Zodak from the Gorilla King's Jungle Prison" Campaign you might have several Adventures in mind.
-They might be something like "Find the Gorilla King's Lair", "Infiltrate the Prison", and "Free Zadok and Escape Alive".
-Each of these might take place on a separate game night, or across many game nights, depending on how your Players handle things.
+AdventuresThe Adventures represent Tactical Objectives related to the Campaign.
+For example, for the "Rescue Lord Zodak from the Gorilla King's Jungle Prison" Campaign you might have several Adventures in mind, like "Find the Gorilla King's Lair", "Infiltrate the Prison", and "Free Zadok and Escape Alive".
+Each of these might be located at a different place in your World, within the Scope of your Campaign's Places.
+So if your Campaign is local to the Jungle of Tambaria, the the Adventures might be located in Places within the Jungle, like "The Waterfalls", "The Jungle King's Cave" and so on.
+Each of these might be played on a separate game night, or across many game nights, depending on how your Players handle things.
 Or your Players might change the course of the Campaign by coming up with completely unexpected ideas!

 For this reason I keep my Adventures pretty loosely defined.
 I don't try to force the Players to act on a given Adventure plan as that would be Railroading, and that's not my style of play.
 So what I do is I write up several Adventure ideas that I think may come into play, and I keep their definitions pretty light.
 This way if the Players do something unexpected and change course, I haven't lost a lot of time, and I also avoid railroading them with some sort of Pre-Planned Adventure Track.